OnChainSurvivor/OnChainSurvivor/README.md

 **Genre**: Top-Down, Survival Roguelite
 **Platform**: Web
-**Technology**: Web3, Blockchain Integration, AI **Objective**: Complete challenges in an arena, defeating enemies, leveling up, and upgrading abilities.
+**Technology**: Web3, Blockchain Integration, AI **Objective**: Complete challenges in an arena, defeat enemies, level up, and upgrade abilities.

-Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of blockchain technology and machine learning, creating a unique and engaging experience for players.
-With a variety of classes, enemies, power-ups, and upgrades, players will enjoy a dynamic and challenging survival experience set within the exciting world of blockchain.
+Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of generative AI and  blockchain technology, creating a unique and engaging experience for players around the world.
+Enjoy a dynamic and challenging survival experience set within the exciting world of blockchain.

 ### 🔑Key Features🔑

 - **Decentralized Gameplay**: Enjoy a truly consensus based, decentralized experience.
 No central server required.
 No log ins.
-No external dependencies beyond your connection with he blockchain.
-You can keep a copy of the client and fire it up!.
+No external dependencies beyond your connection with the blockchain.
+You can keep a copy of the client and fire it up!
 - **Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
 And the strong playerbase consensus sets the game experience on a daily basis.
 - **3D Graphics**: Experience 3D graphics powered by Three.js, in any browser.
 - **Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
 You can even play from your wallet!
-- **Variable Gameplay**: Every experience is different on a daily basis, yet all players taking the challenge keep in sync.
+- **Variable Gameplay**: Every experience is different on a daily basis, yet all players taking the challenge keep in sync!
 - **Leveling Up**: Defeating enemies grants experience points (XP).
 Upon leveling up, players can choose from various abilities.
 - **Power-Ups**: Enemies may drop power-ups, experience, and abilities.
 Very low chances.